jiaweichiu/mpsft/README.md

 Here is the [visualization](src/profile/demo1_main_20170717.pdf).

-After tweaking sin-cos operations, we have:
+After tweaking sin-cos operations, such that it is almost 10X faster, we have:

 ```
 Total: 96 samples